Carlito (wrestler): World Wrestling Council (1999–2003)

 On June 2, 2003, Colón signed a developmental contract with WWE, being assigned to Ohio Valley Wrestling.
 He made a final appearance in WWC, winning a match over Mike Awesome at Aniversario 2003.
 Following this performance, Colón addressed the crowd and vacated the Universal Heavyweight Championship, with the next titleholder being decided in a tournament following his departure.
 The staff of WWC's main rival, the International Wrestling Association (IWA-PR), was surprised by the event due to the promotion's previous association with WWE.
 They expected the tryout to conclude with the same outcome that the ones that WWE held with their talents (Germán Figueroa, Ricky Banderas and Andy Anderson) without any offer being made, deciding to counter the signing's impact with a storyline that benefited from it.
 The following month in the tour to promote the Summer Attitude 2003 event, IWA-PR began announcing the arrival of the "son of a former world champion" and "legend that is universally recognized" to the promotion, which was heavily implied to be Colón, but actually served as a plot device to introduce David Flair.
 Before the identity was revealed, his music was played over the sound system, only for the crowd to be told by Savio Vega (Juan Rivera) that they should avoid "acting like morons".

-World Wrestling Entertainment
+World Wrestling Entertainment/ WWE (2003–2010)

 Ohio Valley Wrestling (2003–2004)

-Upon joining OVW, Colón performed under his nickname of "Carly".
-On July 5, 2003, he debuted by teaming with Luther Reigns and John Hennigan in a loss to Tank Toland, Johnny Jeter, and Matt Cappotelli.
-In his first singles appearances, Colón defeated Rob Begley and Mike Mondo.
-He teamed with Henningan in a loss to Damien Sandow and Simon Dean, after which the team was dissolved.
-Hennigan then teamed with Cappotelli winning against Colón and his new partner, Joey Mercury.
-This team scored a win over Carl Lafon & Mondo, before being dissolved itself.
-Shortly afterwards, his ring name was changed as to the more formal "Carlos Colón, Jr.", his actual name.
+Upon joining OVW, Colón performed under his nickname of "Carly" and later, "Carlos Colón, Jr.".
 His performance in OVW was intercalated by appearances in dark matches that took place before WWE's main shows.
 On October 14, 2003, he teamed with Dean in a dark match loss to Sean O'Haire and Matt Morgan that preceded WWE Velocity.
 In February 2004, Colón performed as a heel for the first time in his career by joining Bolin Services, a faction led by Kenny Bolin and completed by Shad Gaspard, Jerome Crony, Demond Thompson, Mike Mondo and fellow Puerto Rican Lourdes Guenard.
-He was paired with several members of the faction, with his team with Mondo trading wins against the team of Mac Johnson & Seth Skyfire and defeating Adrenaline (a team composed by Chris Cage and Toland) twice.
-His teams with Shad Gaspard and Chris Masters did not meet the same success, losing three consecutive matches, two against Adrenaline and one to The British Knights respectively.
-Individually, Colón defeated Micah Taylor, but lost to Cappotelli.